seankarson/docs/community/index.md

 # Community

-There are many ways to reach the Project Geode Community

-***

 <div class='sidebar'>
 <p>Here is how to get in touch with other users and contributors of the Project Geode community:</p>
 			<ul>